Garyandtang/Gary_LSD/README.md

 ```
 >> test_all_image
 ```
-The images with merged line segments will shown to you, if you want to get the results with unmerged line segments, just replace code in line 51
+The images with merged line segments will shown to you, if you want to get the results with unmerged line segments, just replace code in line 51 of test_all_image.m.
 ```
  line = fusion_lines;
 ```